Q: How do I know if I have a personal injury case?

 - What Should I do if I’m in a Car Accident?

 - Who is Responsible for Injuries Stemming from a Sexual Assault?

 - What is a Class Action Lawsuit?

 - How do Insurers Determine What a Car is Worth?

 - How do I Know if I Have a Personal Injury Case?

 - What Type of Claim May I Have for an Animal Bite Injury?

 - My Elderly Relative was Injured While Residing in a Nursing Home, What Can I Do?

-If you or a loved one has been injured by another person's negligence, contact the experienced personal injury lawyers at M. Blake Heath, Trial Attorney LLC at (816) 931-0048 for a free case evaluation.
+If you or a loved one has been injured by another person's negligence, contact the experienced personal injury lawyers at Heath Injury Law LLC at (816) 931-0048 for a free case evaluation.

-At M. Blake Heath, Trial Attorney LLC, we represent the victims of personal injury in the Kansas City, Missouri metro area, and the counties of Jackson, Clay, Platte, Cass, Buchanan, and Johnson - including the cities of Independence, Lees Summit, Gladstone, Raytown, Blue Springs, Liberty, Grandview, St. Joseph, Platte City, Warrensburg
+At Heath Injury Law LLC, we represent the victims of personal injury in the Kansas City, Missouri metro area, and the counties of Jackson, Clay, Platte, Cass, Buchanan, and Johnson - including the cities of Independence, Lees Summit, Gladstone, Raytown, Blue Springs, Liberty, Grandview, St. Joseph, Platte City, Warrensburg